pola-rs/polars/py-polars/docs/source/reference/sql/table_operations.rst

 UNNEST
 ------
-Unnest one or more arrays as columns in a new table.
+Unnest one or more arrays as columns in a new table object.

 **Example:**